9 min read

 • Easier to evolve into a course-plus-community or premium learning platform

-Main tradeoff: more responsibility than hosted tools.
+Main consideration: more operational responsibility than hosted tools.

-10. WordPress with LifterLMS or Tutor LMS
+3. WordPress with LifterLMS or Tutor LMS

 Best for: self-owned course businesses that want flexibility without relying on one hosted platform vendor.